12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 We were motorhoming in Germany and stayed overnight in the Konigssee car park with other campervans.
 However, there was uncertainty as to whether we were actually allowed to.

-There is a ‘proper’ campsite, Grafenlehen campsite, to the rear of the car park, which looked nice and if you plan to stay for a few days, that looks like a good option.
+There is a ‘proper’ campsite, Grafenlehen campsite, to the rear of the car park, which looks nice.
+If you plan to stay for a few days, that looks like a good option.

 Könnigssee Hotel Accommodation